 In Search of the Elusive Hoop House Tomato

 Since 1996, I've been promoting the hoop house growing system as a means by which market gardeners can reduce weather-related risks and extend the growing season.
-The system has been tried and proven to be effective not only at the Noble Foundation, but by thousands of growers worldwide.
+The system has been tried and proven to be effective not only at the Noble Research Institute, but by thousands of growers worldwide.
 While the system works well, there is still room for improvement.

-At the Noble Foundation we are continually seeking ways to improve the hoop house growing system.
+At the Noble Research Institute we are continually seeking ways to improve the hoop house growing system.
 Our plan to refine the system involves a three-fold approach.
 First, we work to improve the design of the houses in an effort to make them more efficient.
 Second, we work to develop new cultural techniques and tweak traditional cultural practices that are compatible with and complement hoop house production.
 Third, we work to identify the best-adapted vegetable, floral and fruit varieties for hoop house production.

 Several years ago we developed a hoop house tomato budget based on the performance of the variety Celebrity.
 Celebrity is an All-American selection that is popular with both market and hobby gardeners.
 It is a high quality, high yielding variety with exceptional flavor.